Choonhae College of Health Sciences

-Choonhae College of Health Sciences is a private technical college located in Ulsan, South Korea.
+Choonhae Health Sciences University is a private technical college located in Ulsan, South Korea.
 The current president is Bok-yong Kim (김복영).
 Founded as a nursing school, the college continues to have a strong focus on medical studies, and also operates a hospital.

 Academics

 The college's academic offerings are almost exclusively medicine-related, being provided by departments of Nursing, Counselling Psychology, Yoga, Social Welfare, Therapeutic Special Education for Children, and Computer Information Technology.

 History

 The college was founded in 1968 as Choonhae Nursing School (춘해간호학교).